dotnet/docs/docs/standard/assembly/create-use-command-line.md

 ---
-title: "How to: Create and use assemblies using the command line (C#)" ms.date: 08/19/2019 ms.assetid: 408ddce3-89e3-4e12-8353-34a49beeb72b
+title: "How to: Create and use assemblies using the command line" ms.date: 08/19/2019 ms.assetid: 408ddce3-89e3-4e12-8353-34a49beeb72b
 ---
-# How to: Create and use assemblies using the command line (C#)
+# How to: Create and use assemblies using the command line
 An assembly, or a dynamic linking library (DLL), is linked to your program at run time.
 To demonstrate building and using a DLL, consider the following scenario:

 - `MathLibrary.DLL`: The library file that contains the methods to be called at run time.
 In this example, the DLL contains two methods, `Add` and `Multiply`.